 Why Hike Davos Panoramaweg - Gotschnagrat to Schatzalp

-A cable car ride to Gotschnagrat leads to the starts of the panoramic traverse with amazing views.
-Gotschnagrat, a stunning overlook high above the confluence of the Davos at Prattigau valleys, serves up views from Madrissa to the glacier-clad Silvarettahorn massif.
+A cable car ride to Gotschnagrat leads to the start of the Davos Panoramaweg, a trail traversing high above the Davos Valley with amazing views of the surrounding peaks.
+Gotschnagrat, a stunning overlook above the confluence of the Davos and Prattigau valleys, serves up the first great views of the hike, stretching from Madrissa to the north to the glacier-clad Silvrettahorn massif to the east.

-From the overlook the trail travels through meadows between 7,500-ft. and 7,600-ft. with unobstructed views of the summits rising above the three long valleys extending southeast from the Davos valley along with the high peaks towering above the trail to the west.
+From the overlook the trail travels through meadows between 7,500-ft. and 7,600-ft. with unobstructed views of the summits rising above the Davos Valley and three long side valleys extending southeast.
 Various viewpoints and benches beckon hikers to stop and take in the scenery.

-The traditional Panoramaweg trail visits Stelapass before descending on moderately-steep grades to the funicular at Schatzalp.
+The traditional Panoramaweg trail visits Strela Pass before descending on moderately-steep grades to the funicular at Schatzalp.
 Alternatively, cut the trail short by descending to the middle station of the Weissfluhjoch funicular or extend the day by hiking to the wind swept Latschuelfurgga saddle before dropping down to Schatzalp.

-The trail passes through a few ski areas, which mar the otherwise lovely meadows along the trail.
-Try not to let these eyesores detract from the wonderful views of the high peaks.
+The Panoramaweg passes through a few ski areas, which mar the otherwise lovely meadows along the trail.
+Try not to let these eyesores detract from this scenic trip filled with great views of the area's high peaks.

-There are a lot of ups and downs on this trail.
-No real serious climbs but a good descent to Schatzalp at the end.
-The elevation gains and losses listed on the hike only indicate the net gain or losses and not the full gains and losses.
+There are a lot of ups and downs along the trail but no real serious climbs.
+Only on the last trail segment to Schatzalp do we hit some moderately-steep descents.
+Note: The elevation gains and losses listed on the hike only indicate the net gain or losses and not the total gain and loss.

-The hike can be walked in either direction.
+The hike can be walked in either direction and is shared by bikes.
 I advise getting an early start.
-The trail is shared by bikes.
-Generally you will not see many bikes on the trail early in the morning.
+Typically there are not many bikes on the trail early in the morning.

 Other Hiking Regions in: